zimaexe/spotnet/research/zkLend_liquidation_research.md

 A borrower whose outstanding loan exceeds his/her borrowing capacity will be liquidated at market rate.
-Instead of a static close factor, zkLend will implement a variable close factor where liquidators can only repay the portion of loan position that has exceeded the borrowing capacity.
+Instead of a static close factor, zkLend will implement a variable close factor where liquidators can only repay the portion (or part) of loan position that has exceeded the borrowing capacity.
 While the liquidation threshold for each borrower varies on his/her assets pledged as well as the borrowing asset, liquidations happen when the underlying collateral decreases in value relative to the borrowed asset and/or if the outstanding loan value (asset value + accrued interest) now exceeds the borrowing capacity.
 Examples